morestatic/metadatatokens/README.md

 Secondly, there's support for an additional URI property for a field containing a RefSpec.
 This field allows further metadata that describes how to access the token metadata (extra meta!).
-For example, this could be a link to json schema describing the metadata and/or public keys, or both for verification etc.
+For example, this could be a link to json schema describing the metadata and/or public keys for verification, or both, etc. If a refSpec is being used then the seqNum field starts to be used.
+The seqNum is updated each time the tokenURI is updated.
+If the refSpec is updated then the seqNum is included with the refSpec update event.
+This allows for a history of which refSpecs apply to which tokenURI values over time.

 ### Additional Contract Run States